Skip to content

 Three to five tests designed to fail the current frontier.
 Real artifacts.
 Planted traps.
 Re-run weekly when a new model ships.
 Then you know.

-One prompt.
-Forty-five minutes.
+One interview.
+One probe per model.
 A benchmark suite that's yours.

 1. 01